FEMA- Turkey Farm Redux?

 Senator Feinstein came to the defense of the organization, saying, "I really think FEMA is a new agency...it is the difference between day and night".
 (Washington Post).

 Flash forward ten years to today.
-George Bush Jr. has been in office and FEMA has been folded into DHS, subject to multiple changes and re-sizing.
-Katrina is a monstrosity of a disaster, but so would be another terrorist attack or an earthquake in San Francisco or numerous other unforseen crises.
-Trouble has been brewing for the agency for a while but perhaps in the aftermath of Katrina people truly suspect that the old FEMA, the "turkey farm" banquished by Witt, has risen again?
+George Bush Jr. has been in office a few years, and now FEMA has been folded into DHS, subjected to multiple changes and re-sizing.
+Katrina is a monstrosity of a disaster, but so would be another terrorist attack or an earthquake in San Francisco or numerous other unforeseen crises.
+Trouble has been brewing in the agency for a while but perhaps Hurricane Katrina will have people suspecting that the old FEMA, the "turkey farm" banquished by Witt, has risen again.
 FEMA again needs triage.